mikenakis/MikeNakis.SvgConvert/MikeNakis.SvgConvert-README.md

 ## Important notice about fonts

-Your SVG file may be making use of fonts that happen to be unknown to GDI+, which is used by the popular "Svg" nuget package for rasterizing SVG, which is in turn used by MikeNakis.SvgConvert.
-If this happens, then any text you have in your SVG file will not transfer as intended to the ICO file.
+Your SVG file may be making use of fonts that are unknown to Mikenakis.SvgConvert.
+If this happens, then text in your SVG file will not transfer as intended to the ICO file.

 One way to prevent this from happening is to make use of the "convert text to path" command of your SVG editor, so that your SVG file contains no text elements.